Quique Dacosta

 Quique Dacosta is a Spanish chef.
 He began his professional career as a chef in 1986.
-In 1988, he began working at the restaurant that became Quique Dacosta Restaurante.
+In 1988, he joined the team at the restaurant that would later become Quique Dacosta Restaurante.

-Dacosta has been awarded the Gold Medal for Merit in the Fine Arts and has been also appointed Best Spanish Restaurateur by the Royal Gastronomic Academy, has turned the Quique Dacosta Restaurant into an internationally renowned mecca for haute cuisine.
-His cuisine is inspired by the food and geographies of the Mediterranean Sea and the Montgó Natural Park.
+Career

-Today, he is known around the world for his artistic culinary expression.
-He has become a chef who uses his culture and territory like a banner, personifying quality, excellence, innovation and tradition.
+Dacosta serves as the director and culinary creator of the Hotel Mandarin Oriental Ritz in Madrid, where Deessa, one of his restaurants, earned its first Michelin star just seven months after opening.

-He is the director and culinary creator of the Hotel Mandarin Oriental Ritz in Madrid.
-Deessa, one of his restaurants within the hotel, received its first Michelin star just seven months after its opening.
+Dacosta has received numerous accolades, including the Gold Medal for Merit in the Fine Arts and the title of Best Spanish Restaurateur from the Royal Gastronomic Academy.
+His cuisine draws inspiration from the Mediterranean Sea and the Montgó Natural Park.

-Dacosta has created ArrosQD, a restaurant based in London.
-Other restaurants that he has created or owns include ArrosQD, El Poblet, Llisa negra, Vuelve Carolina and Mercatbar.
-Dacosta has also published De Tapas con Quique Dacosta ("Tapas with Quique Dacosta"), a recipe book compiling 80 of his restaurants' recipes.
+In addition to his work at the Mandarin Oriental, Dacosta founded ArrosQD, a restaurant based in London, and owns several other establishments, including El Poblet, Llisa negra, Vuelve Carolina, and Mercatbar.
+He has also published a recipe book titled De Tapas con Quique Dacosta, which features 80 recipes from his restaurants.